andreas-thoren/py-dedup/README.md

 ## TODO

-- [ ] Change remove_dir_duplicates so that if no duplicates exist outside of delete dirs all duplicates except one will still be deleted (compared to none now)
 - [ ] Change/rename remove_dir_duplicates to also accept a glob pattern as an alternative to dirs to find dups to be deleted.
 Rename.
 - [ ] Implement logging
 - [ ] Change datastructure of DupFinder to contain two dictionaries.
 One { "hash_value": dup_instance(file_size, set(file_paths)) }.
 The other { file_path: "hash_value" }.
 This so you can modify DupFinder instances easier.